 Shareholder relations are given high priority by both the Board and the Manager.
 The prime medium by which the Company communicates with shareholders is through the half-year and annual financial reports, which aim to provide shareholders with a full understanding of the Company's activities and its results.
-This information is supplemented by the daily calculation and publication, via the regulatory information service, of the net asset value of the Company's ordinary shares and by monthly and daily fact sheets produced by the Manager.
+This information is supplemented by the daily calculation and publication of the net asset value of the Company's ordinary shares, ad hoc regulatory announcements, fact sheets produced by the Manager and information about the Company available on the website.
 At each AGM, a presentation is made by the portfolio manager following the business of the Meeting and shareholders have the opportunity to communicate directly with the whole Board.
+All shareholders are encouraged to attend the AGM.
 There is a regular dialogue between the Manager and institutional shareholders to discuss aspects of investment performance, governance and strategy and to listen to shareholder views in order to help develop an understanding of their issues and concerns.
-General presentations to institutional shareholders and analysts follow the publication of the annual results.
 All meetings between the Manager and institutional and other shareholders are reported to the Board.

 It is the intention of the Board that the Annual Financial Report and Notice of the AGM be issued to shareholders so as to provide at least 20 working days' notice of the AGM.
-Shareholders wishing to lodge questions in advance of the AGM are invited to do so in writing, to the Company Secretary at the correspondence address given on page 65.
+Shareholders wishing to lodge questions in advance of the AGM are invited to do so in writing, to the Company Secretary at the correspondence address given on page 63.
 At other times, the Company responds to any letters from shareholders.
-Shareholders can also visit the Manager's investment trust website: www.invescoperpetual.co.uk/investmenttrusts in order to access copies of half-year and annual financial reports; shareholder circulars; Company factsheets; regulatory announcements; and ISA and savings scheme literature.
+Shareholders can also visit the Company's section of the Manager's investment trust website: www.invescoperpetual.co.uk/keystone in order to access copies of half-year and annual financial reports; shareholder circulars; Company factsheets; regulatory announcements; and ISA and savings scheme literature.
 Shareholders are also able to access copies of the schedule of matters reserved for the Board and the terms of reference of the Audit Committee and the Nomination Committee and, following any shareholders' general meetings, proxy voting results.